radiantearth/stac-spec/best-practices.md

 by providers, and users could browse down to both.
 The leaf Items should just be linked to in a single canonical location (or at least use a rel link that indicates the location of the canonical one).
-It is recommended that dynamic catalogs provide multiple 'views' to allow users to navigate in a way that makes sense to them, providing multiple 'sub-catalogs' from the root catalog that enable different paths to browse (country/state, date/time, constellation/satellite, etc).
-But the canonical 'rel' link should be used to designate the primary location of the item to search engine crawlers.
+It is recommended that dynamic catalogs provide multiple 'views' to allow users to navigate in a way that makes sense to them, providing multiple 'sub-catalogs' from the root Catalog that enable different paths to browse (country/state, date/time, constellation/satellite, etc).
+But the canonical 'rel' link should be used to designate the primary location of the Item to search engine crawlers.

 #### Mixing STAC Versions